toncoinpool/stratum-miner/README.md

     -   `--boost 1:0:256` - will use the default value of `512` for 3080 and `256` for 6600
     -   `--boost 0:1024,1:0:128` - will use `1024` for 3080 and `128` for 6600

+-   `--exclude-gpus <ids>`: disable mining on specific GPUs.
+A comma-separated list of device ids.
+To find id of a specific device run the client without `--wallet` argument.
+Example: `--exclude-gpus 0,1,1:0,1:1`
 -   `-r, --rig`: How this client's stats will be seen on [toncoinpool.io](https://toncoinpool.io).
 Defaults to `default`

 ## Ton Coin Pool endpoints